 Disallow: /page12345

-Clean-Param: referer📌 This is especially important if you have different legal or technical requirements for different language versions of the website.
+Clean-Param: referer📌 This is especially important if you have different legal or technical requirements for different language versions of the site.

 Multify supports creating redirects between language versions of the site.
 You can:

-- Specify from which path and to which the user should be redirected
+- Specify which path to redirect the user from and to

 - Use regular expressions for flexible URL rewriting